jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 More than one in five adults suffer from some form of mental illness including substance use disorders.

-Almost 100,000 people have died from opioid, methamphetamine, and other drug overdoses in the past 12 months alone.
+Almost 100,000 people have died from drug overdoses in the past 12 months alone.

 And mental illnesses are the leading cause of years of healthy life lost in the U.S.